yxu132/multitask-ssp-diso/README.md

 ## System compatibility

-This program is tested on MasOS and GNU/Linux.
+This program is tested on MacOS and GNU/Linux.

 ## Steps for setting up